Horizon-independent Preconditioner Design for Linear Predictive Control: Numerical Experiments

-To test the effect of the preconditioners on the actual performance of a first-order method solving the CLQR problem, the Fast Gradient Method (FGM) was implemented in Julia using the constant step-size scheme and gradient map stopping criteria from \cite{Richter2012}.
+To test the effect of the preconditioners on the performance of a first-order method for the CLQR problem, the Fast Gradient Method (FGM) was implemented in Julia using the constant step-size scheme \cite{Jerez2014} and gradient map stopping criteria \cite[Section 6.3.1]{Richter2012} with a desired error of $10^{-5}$.
 The inequality constraints were implemented through projection operations, with the non-prestabilized problems being simple projections onto a box and the prestabilized problems requiring a more complex projection algorithm.
-In these examples, the projections for the prestabilized problems were computed by solving the projection QP directly; however, in an embedded application other techniques, such as Dykstra's method \cite{gaffkeCyclicProjectionAlgorithm1989} or an explicit QP \cite{Merkli2015}, can be used instead.
-All CLQR problems were setup with a horizon length of 10, and a desired error of $10^{-5}$ for the FGM.
+In these examples, the projections for the prestabilized problems were computed by solving the projection QP directly; however, in an embedded application other techniques like an explicit QP \cite{Merkli2015} can be used instead.

-We present two sets of results in this section, with Table~\ref{tab:cond} showing the condition number of the Hessian with a horizon of 10 and Table~\ref{tab:iter} showing the number of iterations required for the FGM to converge to $\epsilon = 10^{-5}$.
+We present two types of iteration results in Table~\ref{tab:iter}: the actual iterations taken by the FGM and the cold-start Upper Iteration Bound (UIB) from \cite{Richter2012_FGMcomplexity}.
+The UIB will be the worst-case number of iterations needed to achieve convergence regardless of the number of active constraints in the solution, while the actual iterations is the number taken on a single example QP for the CLQR problem.
+The proposed preconditioner gives a 2.1x actual and 2.6x UIB speedup for the Schur-stable system~\eqref{eq:schurEx:normal}, a 3.6x actual and 2.25x UIB speedup for the non-prestabilized distillation column, and a 4.5x actual and 9.5x UIB speedup for the ill-conditioned Schur-stable system~\eqref{eq:schurEx:illcond}.

-Both the SDP preconditioner and our proposed preconditioner decrease the condition number by 66\% for the Schur-stable system and the already Schur-stable non-prestabilized distillation column.
-This translates to a 2.1x speedup for the Schur-stable system and a 3.6x speedup for the non-prestabilized distillation column.
-When the SDP preconditioner is applied to the non-prestabilized inverted pendulum, it has no discernable effect on the iterations required for the FGM to converge, keeping the number of iterations required at 51.
-Note that the proposed preconditioner is not defined for the non-prestabilized inverted pendulum, since the system is unstable and $H$ does not have a convergent matrix symbol.
+When the SDP preconditioner is applied to the non-prestabilized inverted pendulum, it has no effect on the iterations required for the FGM to converge, requiring 51 iterations in both cases.
+Applying a prestabilizing controller to the inverted pendulum gives a 12.75x speedup, while prestabilizing the distillation column produces a speedup of 9.6x, a larger speedup than just preconditioning the non-prestabilized system.

-A large decrease in iterations is caused by applying a prestabilizing controller to the unstable inverted pendulum, which results in a 3.9x speedup.
-Prestabilizing the already Schur-stable distillation column produces marginal benefit, with the condition number decreasing by only 0.5\% and requiring one extra iteration.

-While applying the prestabilizing controller to the Schur-stable distillation column produces marginal benefit, applying the preconditioner to the prestabilized distillation column produces a speedup of 6x, a larger speedup than just preconditioning the non-prestabilized system on its own.